Curve

 Our verdict

 The key words here are frequent traveller.
-If you don’t go abroad at least four or five times a year, there’s really no point in considering a premium Curve membership at all, as it’ll be cheaper to just pay the occasional ATM fee if you need more than £200 cash, and perhaps purchase travel insurance separately.
+If you don’t go abroad at least 4 or 5 times a year, there’s really no point in considering a premium Curve membership at all, as it’ll be cheaper to just pay the occasional ATM fee if you need more than £250 cash.

 Frequently asked questions